 In Key Stage 4 pupils have the option to complete GCSE Computer Science.
-The GCSE ICT is in its final cycle.

 Computer science covers the principles and concepts of Computer Science including abstraction, decomposition, logic, algorithms and data representation.
 Pupils will analyse problems in computational terms through practical experience of solving such problems, including designing, writing and debugging programs.
 Pupils follow the OCR GCSE Computer Science.